cablehead/stacks/README.md

 CURRENTLY HERE

-- on Delete:
-    - it'd be nice to animate the parent stack moving to the top of the list
-    - need to use lastKnown's last_touched to work out how to refocus

-- Edit an item

-- Edit a stack name
+- Track focused Stack backend-side
+- New copies / notes go to the currently focused Stack

 - Create a new stack

 - Restore filter
-- Track focused Stack backend-side
-- New copies / notes go to the currently focused Stack
 - Bring back tiktoken count
 - Pipe to command

 - Rework all commands that write to the clipboard, to update the store first, and then ignore the clipboard write (the UI will feel more responsive)

+- on Delete:
+    - it'd be nice to animate the parent stack moving to the top of the list
+    - need to use lastKnown's last_touched to work out how to refocus

+- Edit a stack name
+    - Should just be an input field, not a textarea

 ### Stretch